Complaints

 • Your file reference number, if you have it

-• A brief summary of what you are unhappy about and when it happened
+• Information about what you are unhappy about and when it happened

 • What you would like to happen to resolve the matter

 You can raise a complaint by email, letter, telephone, or in a meeting.
-We recommend setting out the details in writing where possible, as this helps avoid misunderstandings, but this is not required.
+We recommend setting out the details in writing where possible, as this helps avoid misunderstandings.

 Our complaints process and timescales